 The Very Best of Mongolia: Eagle Hunters, Landscapes, Gobi Desert

-We then travel into the heart of the Gobi Desert to meet the traditional Bactrian camel herders.
+We will begin our journey into the heart of the Gobi Desert to meet the traditional Bactrian camel herders.
 Bactrian camels are the lifeblood of the Gobi people—used for meat, milk, fur, and transportation.
 The ability of the camels to survive and thrive in arid conditions cemented their importance along the infamous Silk Road—the great movement of goods between ancient Europe and Asia—and earned them their prominent place in the art and literature of the region.
 Life here is little changed—the nomadic camel herders still live as they have for centuries.
-We’ll have the opportunity to compose portraits of the herders and their livestock in a variety of different lighting situations, against the stunning backdrop of some of the longest sand dunes in the world.
+We’ll have the opportunity to compose portraits of the herders and their livestock in a variety of different lighting situations against the stunning backdrop of some of the longest sand dunes in the world.

-Come witness lifestyles that have been preserved for centuries, with two instructors who have a wealth of experience leading photographers on epic adventures around the globe.
+Come witness lifestyles that have been preserved for centuries with an instructor who has a wealth of experience leading photographers on epic adventures around the globe.

 We have learned to expect the unexpected!
 This itinerary is subject to change, but we intend to keep as close to it as possible.
 Also, not listed in the itinerary are the many image reviews, critiques, and post-processing sessions that we’ll have over the two weeks.
 We schedule them when time and facilities best allow.